EesunMoon/Advanced_Spoken_Language_Processing/README.md

 ### 1. Parselmouth-based Extraction
 - **Tool**: Parselmouth (Python interface for Praat)

 - **Extracted Features**:
-  - Pitch (pitch array): min, max, mean pitch were extracted from the raw pitch array
+  - Pitch (raw pitch array): min, max, and mean pitch were extracted from the raw pitch array, after excluding zero and NaN values.
-  - Intensity (intensity array): min, max, mean intensity were also extracted from the raw pitch array
+  - Intensity (raw intensity array): min, max, and mean intensity were also extracted from the raw intensity array, excluding zero and NaN values.

 - **Settings**:
   - Pitch analysis range: 75–600 Hz (autocorrelation method)
   - Intensity analysis: pitch floor set to 75 Hz, and only channel 1 (left channel) was used.

 - **Z-score Normalization across individual speakers**:
   - Speaker-wise z-score normalization was applied across all samples for each speaker.
       - 1. Extract raw feature values for all speech segments from speaker X.